McCormick Place Convention Center—S102—Level 1

 Background

 Issue: Travel insurance is a type of insurance for risk associated with traveling such as loss of luggage, trip cancellation and delays.
 The popularity of travel insurance is increasing.
-According to the U.S. Travel Insurance Association (UStiA), during 2018-2020 consumers spent approximately $1.72 billion on various types of travel insurance products, a reduction from the previous high of $4 billion in 2016-2018's study.
-The drop is likely due to the impact of COVID-19 on personal travel.
+According to the U.S. Travel Insurance Association (UStiA) 2020-2022 market study, Americans spent nearly $4.27 billion on various types of travel insurance protection.
+In 2022 around 77 million people were protected and online direct-to-consumer distribution channels account for over half of total consumer spend and over 80% of the number of consumers insured.

 Background: Travel insurance gives consumers peace of mind when booking a trip that they will be reimbursed for part of, or all their expenses should an undesirable event occur that prompts cancellation or interruption of the trip.
-Policies are generally good for U.S. and international travel and usually cost between 4-8% of the total trip price.
+Policies are generally good for U.S. and international travel and usually cost 5% to 10% of the total trip price.
+Rates vary based on the season, your origin location, your destination, age, and other factors.

 The main types of travel insurance include:

-• Trip Cancellation/Interruption/Delay insurance reimburses all pre-paid and non-refundable travel expenses if an individual is prevented from taking all or part of their trip.
+- Trip Cancellation/Interruption/Delay insurance reimburses all pre-paid and non-refundable travel expenses if an individual is prevented from taking all or part of their trip.
 These policies may reimburse the traveler for part of the vacation should they become seriously ill or injured during the trip or if a flight is delayed, requiring an overnight stay in a hotel.
-This is the most popular type of travel insurance purchased; trip cancellation/interruption policies comprise almost 90% of travel protection plans purchased in 2018, according to the UStiA.
-In 2020, 47% of trip cancellations were COVID-related.
+According to UStiA 2022 market data this is the most popular type of travel insurance purchased and these policies account for 89% of travel protection products purchased

-• Medical Evacuation insurance covers costs related to medical emergency transport to licensed medical facilities.
+- Medical Evacuation insurance covers costs related to medical emergency transport to licensed medical facilities.
 Most U.S. health insurance companies will not pay for repatriation or transport to the nearest appropriate medical facility when overseas.
-Medical evacuation insurance accounts for about 6.3% of travel insurance plans sold, according to the UStiA.

 Policy Exclusions